Pulecz/presentations/pyvo_2017_05_25_xp_teaching_python.rst

   - so I wanted to give back my knowledge to young students

-  - so they start soon, while they have time
+  - so they can start soon, while they still have time

 - In Work